liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

     include file-server
     ...

-Likewise, if a folder in the `/themes` folder includes a `liferay-theme.json` file, the `gulp` plugin is applied to it.
-If a folder in the `/modules` folder includes a `bnd.bnd` file, the [liferay-gradle](/develop/tutorials/-/knowledge_base/7-0/liferay-sample-modules) plugin is applied to it.
+You don't have to worry about applying these subprojects becasue the workpslace plugin does it for you.
+Likewise, if a folder in the `/themes` folder includes a `liferay-theme.json` file, the `gulp` plugin is applied to it; if a folder in the `/modules` folder includes a `bnd.bnd` file, the [liferay-gradle](/develop/tutorials/-/knowledge_base/7-0/liferay-sample-modules) plugin is applied to it.
 Therefore, Liferay Workspace provides many plugins and build configurations behind the scenes.

-Most of the Gradle build lifecycle in workspace is abstracted away from you to provide a simple development experience.
-For instance, you can build/deploy your modules from workspace without ever running a Gradle command.
+A good example of the Gradle build lifecycle abstraction is the module deployment process in a workspace.
+You can build/deploy your modules from workspace without ever running a Gradle command.
 You'll learn how to do this next.

 ## Deploying Modules